MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/physics/physics-programming.md

 **Categories** | `player` | `enemy`
 **Masks** | `enemy` | `player`

-#### Assigning Categories and Masks
+### Assigning Categories and Masks

 The `collisionCategories` and `collisionMask` properties are arrays containing NSString objects.
 Let's put the player in a category and tell its mask to collide with enemy and a few other types:

+#### Objective-C
 	_player.physicsBody.collisionCategories = @[@"player"];
 	_player.physicsBody.collisionMask = @[@"enemy", @"obstacles", @"items"];

+#### Swift
+    player.physicsBody.collisionCategories = ["player"]
+    player.physicsBody.collisionMask = ["enemy", "obstacles", "items"]

 Now you have to assign the enemy's body to the enemy category and include player in its mask for the collision to work:

+#### Objective-C
 	_enemy.physicsBody.collisionCategories = @[@"enemy"];
 	_enemy.physicsBody.collisionMask = @[@"player", @"obstacles", @"projectiles"];

+#### Swift
+	enemy.physicsBody.collisionCategories = ["enemy"]
+	enemy.physicsBody.collisionMask = ["player", "obstacles", "projectiles"]

 Note how the player's masks include the `enemy` category, while the enemy's masks include the `player` category.
 Only if both bodies have one of the other body's categories string in their mask list will they collide.

-#### Adding and Removing Categories / Masks
+### Adding and Removing Categories / Masks

 The categories and mask arrays are immutable NSArray instances.
 If you need to modify the categories or masks at runtime, you must specify all the categories or masks that you want to keep.
 If you don't know the exact contents of the mask you can use a temporary `NSMutableArray` instance to modify the contents of the categories or mask arrays.
+In Swift this code fragment is particularly trivial and intuitive.

 Here's how you can add a mask string to the player's mask:

+#### Objective-C
 	NSMutableArray* mask = [NSMutableArray arrayWithArray:_player.physicsBody.collisionMask];
 	[mask addObject:@"ladders"];
 	_player.physicsBody.collisionMask = mask;

+#### Swift
+    player.physicsBody.collisionMask.append("ladders")

-Here's an example removing the projectiles string from the enemy's mask:
+Here's an example removing the projectiles string from the enemy's mask, so it won't collide with projectiles anymore:

+#### Objective-C
-	// preventing enemies from being hit by projectiles NSMutableArray* mask = [NSMutableArray arrayWithArray:_enemy.physicsBody.collisionMask];
+	NSMutableArray* mask = [NSMutableArray arrayWithArray:_enemy.physicsBody.collisionMask];
 	[mask removeObject:@"projectiles"];
 	_enemy.physicsBody.collisionMask = mask;

+#### Swift
+    let**** mask = NSMutableArray(array: self.physicsBody.collisionMask)
+    mask.removeObject("projectiles")
+    self.physicsBody.collisionMask = mask

-#### Using Collision Groups
+### Using Collision Groups

 In addition you can assign bodies to a `collisionGroup`.
 If two bodies are in the same group, they will not collide regardless of their categories/masks.
 As collisionGroup you can use any object, typically you would use a string constant.
 In a multiplayer game you might want to make the players not collide with each other as follows:

+#### Objective-C
 	_player1.physicsBody.collisionGroup = @"players";
 	_player2.physicsBody.collisionGroup = @"players";

+#### Swift
+	player1.physicsBody.collisionGroup = "players"
+	player2.physicsBody.collisionGroup = "players"